-- Event parameter, which describes the event that took place.
-This can be done by simply including an index representing the event, user readable text for display. - Authentication and encryption data.
+Event parameter, which describes the event that took place.
+This can be done by simply including an index representing the event, user readable text for display.

-[0079] The Gateway device responds to the Notify message 205 with a Notify_ack message 215.
+The Gateway device responds to the Notify message 205 with a Notify_ack message 215.
 The Notify_ack message contains the following information:

-- The source and destination addresses

-- Source and destination communication ports

-- Session identifier.

-- Status parameter, which indicates success or failure of the operation.
+Status parameter, which indicates success or failure of the operation.
 Depending on the content of the message, the server may take further action.

-- Authentication and encryption data.

-[0080] The application server 70 may send a readable message 220 instead of, or in addition to the Notify message 205.
+The application server 70 may send a readable message 220 instead of, or in addition to the Notify message 205.
 Acknowledgement of such message depends on the protocol being used to send the message.

-[0081] User records can be retrieved by gateway device 30 or any other viewing device that the user may choose.
+User records can be retrieved by gateway device 30 or any other viewing device that the user may choose.
 For simplicity, gateway device 30 is described as the retrieving device.
 In order to retrieve records, the gateway device needs to request top level indices for the record.
 This refers to the main sections in the record, each identified with a unique index.
 The gateway device can then request child records.
 Child records are subsets of the main sections represented by the top level indices.
 Each top level index is identified by a name that may be represented as a string.
 In addition, each entry (including top level and child records) can be associated with a number of attributes that describe the format of the data included in the entry, dates, and other logs associated with such data.

-[0082] All types of entries can be retrieved from application server 70 using the Retrieve message 230.
+All types of entries can be retrieved from application server 70 using the Retrieve message 230.
 This message requests one or more entries.
-The message exchange for retrieving records is illustrated in Figure 14.
+The message exchange for retrieving records is illustrated in FIG. 14.
 The Retrieve message 230 contains the following information: